pattersam/citypulse-etl/docs/report.md

 A minimum viable product (MVP) has been developed to run an extract, transform, load (ETL) pipeline on a variety of Smart City datasets.

-The publically accessible data has been successfully ingested into a database in a format appropriate for a data analyst to conduct visualisation and analysis.
+The publicly accessible data has been successfully ingested into a database in a format appropriate for a data analyst to conduct visualisation and analysis.

-Since only one iteration of development has been condcuted, several potential improvements to the data model and pipeline are suggested.
-Nonentless, the fully functioning end-to-end tool demonstrates a range of quality data engineering practices that place it as a solid foundation for further iteration.
+Since only one iteration of development has been conducted, several potential improvements to the data model and pipeline are suggested.
+Nonetheless, the fully functioning end-to-end tool demonstrates a range of quality data engineering practices that place it as a solid foundation for further iteration.

 ## Introduction